jesterKing/RhinoKeyMap/README.md

-# RhinoKeyMap
+# RhinoKeyMap & UI Theme
-Keymap geared towards Rhino users
+Keymap geared towards Rhino users.
+The theme provides Rhino users with more familiar looking UI.

-# Installation
+# Installation of key map
-Download the rhino3d_km.py file and import as key configuration by following the `Edit... > Preferences > Input` click path.
+Download the rhino3d_km.py file and import as key configuration by following the `Edit > Preferences... > Input` click path.

+# Installation of UI theme
+Download the rhino_v6.xml file and import as UI theme by following the `Edit > Preferences... > Themes` click path.
+Use the `Install...` button to select and install the .xml file.

 # Selection
 * LMB